hedrergudene/MultiTask_NLU/README.md

 ## Repo structure
-The repository contains three components, `IC`, `MultiTask` and `NER`.
-Each of those contains a structure like the following one:
+The repository contains four components: `NLU_streamlit_app`, `IC`, `MultiTask` and `NER`.
+The first one is prepared to run a pretrained model checkpoint in a dockerised Streamlit app.
+Each of the remaining contains a structure like the following one:

 <details>
 <summary>